apalache-mc/apalache/UNRELEASED.md

 ### Features

  * new sequential model checker that is using TransitionExecutor
+ * new command-line options, see the manual for details:
+   - choose the algorithm: `--algo=(offline|incremental)`
+   - fire transitions without filtering the enabled ones: `--all-enabled`
+   - do not check for deadlocks: `--no-deadlock`
- * new command-line option `--tune-here` to pass tuning parameters in CLI
+   - pass tuning parameters in CLI: `--tune-here`

 ### Bugfixes